Alilo2005/DiscordJS/README.md

 # DiscordJS
-A good place where we creat good stuff with discord node js
+A good place where we create good stuff with discord js